 How much does it cost to form an LLC?

 The cost of forming an LLC varies from state to state due to the state fee.
 For example, the state fee in Arkansas is $45 while the state fee in Massachusetts is $520.
 While you will always have to pay the state fees, there are other costs associated with filing your LLC correctly.
 Having professional help is a must when it comes to filing your LLC.
-PCS can help set up your LLC for the filing fees and hard costs.
+PRIME can help set up your LLC for the filing fees and hard costs.